CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Policy-based-Routing.md

      Installed: yes Tableid: 10012
 ```

-Run the `ip rule show` command to verify the entry in the kernel:
+Run the Linux `ip rule show` command to verify the entry in the kernel:

 ```
 cumulus@switch:~$ ip rule show